cyber-aminullah/aminullah/README.md

 I'm a passionate penetration tester and security researcher with a strong background in web application security, cryptography, OSINT, steganography, digital forensics, and network security.
 I hold a Bachelor's degree in Computer Science with a specialization in Cyber Security.

-- 🔭 I’m currently working on enhancing my skills in [your current focus].
+- 🔭 I’m currently working on enhancing my skills in [Penetration Testing].
 - 🌱 I’m always learning and staying updated on the latest security threats.
 - 💬 Ask me about anything related to cyber security and badminton!
 - 📫 How to reach me: [smaminullah24@gmail.com